adamdecaf/docs/docs/paygate/index.md

 ### X-User-ID

-The HTTP header `X-User-ID` is required and used to isolate objects (e.g. `Depository`, `Originator`) when using paygate in a multi-tenant setup.
+The HTTP header `X-User-ID` is required and used to isolate objects (such as `Depository`, `Originator`, `Receiver`, `Gateway`, `Transfer`) when using paygate in a multi-tenant setup.
 This is useful if you're managing transfers for multiple customers/users or multiple Financial Institutions.
 The value for this header can be a UTF-8 string, but typically it is a random alphanumeric string.

 ## Setup FTP